-Consistent with our support for Items 14-18, we have some concern about the related proposal for new subsections 27(2) and 27(3) so that rules may now be prescribed in relation to disability requirements and early intervention requirements.
+Consistent with our support for Items 16-20, we have some concern about the related proposal for new subsections 27(2) and 27(3) so that rules may now be prescribed in relation to disability requirements and early intervention requirements.

-Proposed sections 7 and 8 of the BP Rules set out the requirements that must be met for impairments to be considered permanent, or likely to be permanent, for the purposes of the disability requirements in paragraph 24(1)(b) of the Act.
+Associated with the Exposure Draft, proposed sections 7 and 8 of the National Disability Insurance Scheme (Becoming a Participant) Rules 2021 ('BP Rules') set out the requirements that must be met for impairments to be considered permanent, or likely to be permanent, for the purposes of the disability requirements in paragraph 24(1)(b) of the Act.

 Proposed sections 9 and 10 of the BP Rules set out the requirements that must be met for impairments to be considered to result in substantially reduced functional capacity, for the purposes of the disability requirements in paragraph 24(1)(c) of the Act.

-Proposed sections 11 and 12 of the BP Rules set out equivalent requirements to sections 7 and 8, for the purposes of the early intervention requirements in paragraph 25(1)(a)(i) of the Act.
+Proposed sections 11 and 12 of the BP Rules set out equivalent requirements to sections 7 and 8, for the purposes of the early intervention requirements in subparagraph 25(1)(a)(i) of the Act.

-AHPA is concerned that some of the terms in these proposed rules are unclear and therefore open to differing and inappropriate interpretation.
-For example, subsection 7(2) provides that the impairment may be considered permanent, or likely to be permanent, 'only if there are no known, available and appropriate evidence-based clinical, medical or other treatments that would be likely to remedy the impairment.'
+AHPA is concerned that if these rules come into force, some of their terms are unclear and therefore open to differing and inappropriate interpretation.
+For example, subsection 7(2) provided that the impairment may be considered permanent, or likely to be permanent, 'only if there are no known, available and appropriate evidence-based clinical, medical or other treatments that would be likely to remedy the impairment.'

-Subsection 8(2) includes as one requirement 'the person is undergoing, or has undergone, appropriate treatment for the purpose of managing the person's mental, behavioural or emotional condition'.
-Similarly, section 12 refers to 'appropriate treatment' and 'substantial improvement in the person's functional capacity, after a period of time that is reasonable' without defining these terms.
+Subsection 8(2) included as one requirement 'the person is undergoing, or has undergone, appropriate treatment for the purpose of managing the person's mental, behavioural or emotional condition'.
+Similarly, section 12 referred to 'appropriate treatment' and 'substantial improvement in the person's functional capacity, after a period of time that is reasonable' without defining these terms.